supaMUC/getting_and_cleaning_data_course_project/README.md

 - run_analysis.R: script producing a tidy data set
 - CodeBook.m : a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data
 - Tidy_Data_Set.txt: Tidy data set produced by the run_analysis.R script

+##Script Details
+The script takes various files obtained from the data source as an input, transforms the data and outputs a tidy data set only containing the desired columns and information.